 et = Stochastic term

 The presence of non-stationarity is an indication that the variable concerned has a unit root.
-This shall prompt the testing for difference stationarity process.
+This shall prompt the testing for the difference stationarity process.

 The Phillips-Perron Test of Unit Root

-The Phillips-Perron unit root tests named after Peter C. B. Phillips and Pierre Perron differs from the Augmented Dickey-Fuller tests mostly because it corrects serial correlation and heteroscedasticity in the residual of the test regression by modifying the test statistics.
+The Phillips-Perron unit root tests are named after Peter C. B. Phillips and Pierre Perron differ from the Augmented Dickey-Fuller tests mostly because they correct serial correlation and heteroscedasticity in the residual of the test regression by modifying the test statistics.

 Cointegration Test

-The presence of long-run equilibrium relationship among the study variables is ascertained using the cointegration test.
+The presence of a long-run equilibrium relationship among the study variables is ascertained using the cointegration test.
 The Johansen and Juselius (1990) procedures were adopted, The null hypothesis is that there is no cointegration and the alternative hypothesis is that the series is cointegrated series at a 5 per cent level.
 The general specification of the Johansen-Juselius cointegration model is presented below:

 γtracer=-Ti=r+1nln1-γi (3.10)